 Yes.
 Ensembles and private lessons yield half-course credit (i.e., 2 credits) each; therefore, two semesters of ensemble participation for credit or one semester of private lessons plus the co-requisite ensemble, for credit, satisfy the Creative Arts distribution requirement.
 Students should contact the Registrar's Office directly to have the Creative Arts distribution requirement notated properly on their transcript.

 The curriculum for the Bachelor of Arts in Music combines music theory, history, and performance.
 As a music major, you'll take one-two years of theory and musicianship; three semesters of music history; you'll participate in university ensembles; you'll gain proficiency on keyboard; and take electives chosen from a wide variety of topics.
-If you wish to focus on a particular area, you may enroll in one of five specialized tracks: composition, cultural studies, history, performance or musical theater performance.
+Students may enroll in one of three specialized tracks: History & Culture, Composition & Theory and Performance.

 MUS 5a (The Beginner's Toolbox: Fundamentals of Music Notation and Performance) addresses notation, elementary theory and sight-singing.
 This is the best place to start if you have little experience.
 If you have some background and if you are considering either a major or minor in music, you should take MUS 101a (Theory I).
 There is a brief diagnostic test during the first class meeting to determine placement in the appropriate level of theory.

 The department offers several introductory courses that are open to all students, including MUS la: Exploring Western Music, MUS 3b: Introduction to World Music: Performance Tradition Through Sound, and MUS 4b: Introduction to Chinese Music.
 There are also a number of courses devoted to particular composers (Mozart, Bach and Handel, Beethoven), or topics (opera, globalism, American music, jazz, the Beatles).
 These courses do not have prerequisites.